cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 a **DN** (*Distinguished Name*) and a password.
 The server checks if your credentials are valid and permits or denies access to the elements of the DIT.
 SASL provides additional methods to identify the user, as an external certificate or a Kerberos ticket.

-.. sidebar:: Distinguished Names: the DIT is a hierarchical structure, as a filesystem.
+.. note:: Distinguished Names: the DIT is a hierarchical structure, as a filesystem.
 To identify an entry you must specify its *path*
     in the DIT starting from the top of the Tree down to the last leaf that actually represents the entry.
 This path is called the
     **Distinguished Name** (DN) of an entry and is constructed with key-value pairs, separated by a comma, of all the entries that form the path from the leaf up to the top of the Tree.
 The DN of an entry is unique throughout the DIT and changes only if you move the